Oink70/Verus-CLI-tools/README.md

  - Linux OS
  - `jq` installed
  - The `verus` binary in the PATH environment.
 If not found it falls back to the location of the `verus` binary is set on line 16 of the script.
- - `.check-vouts.sh` in the same directory
+ - `.check-vouts.sh` in the same directory (NB.
+The default action is write IDs to a file, other sample code is included.)

 ### Usage
  - `./monitor-VerusID.sh 2234624`